awsdocs/amazon-emr-management-guide/doc_source/emr-studio-manage-users.md

 ```

 **Example Assign a user to a Studio with ABAC for IAM authentication**
-There are multiple ways to configure ABAC for a Studio\.
+There are multiple ways to configure attribute\-based access control \(ABAC\) for a Studio\.
 For example, you might attach one or more tags to an EMR Studio, and then create an IAM policy that restricts the `CreateStudioPresignedUrl` action to a particular Studio or set of Studios with those tags\.
 You can add tags during or after Studio creation\.
 To add tags to an existing Studio, you can use the [AWS CLI `emr add-tags`](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/emr/add-tags.html) command\.
 The following example adds a tag with the key\-value pair `Team = Data Analytics` to an EMR Studio\.

 ```